kenneym/bug_classification_research/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/kenneym/bug_classification_research/master)

-## <span style="color: orange;">Preface for the John G. Kemeny Computing Prize </span>
+## <span style="color: orange;">Preface</span>

-### Attribution
-We completed this project to build a natural language processing (NLP) machine learning model for the processing and classification of bug reports submitted by customers of Pegasystems Inc. (Pega).
-We completed this code base in its entirety, building out the training scripts, and deployment scripts, as well as all of the python notebooks that reflect the research we conducted that did not make it into production.
-We received advice along the way from an NLP researcher at Pegasystems, as well as feedback from our coworkers.

 ### Project Significance:
 The NLP model we built processes bug reports submitted to Pegasystems Inc. It reads in said reports in email (HTML) format, processes them and analyzes them, and attempts to identify specifically which engineering team would be best suited to solve the bug at hand.
 In order to accomplish this task, our model must identify words and phrases within the email that can help identify where exactly the customer's problem may be originating with respect to Pegasystems' technology stack.
 If a bug report contained a significant number of terms related to cloud technology, for example, our classifier may classify that bug as being best addressed by the cloud engineering team at Pegasystems.
 Likewise, if a bug report contained references to UI elements ('button', 'sidebar', etc.), our classifier may determine that the bug is best addressed by the UI engineering team at Pega.
 To accomplish this task, a deep learning model was constructed to assign any given bug report to 1of 47 different engineering teams.

 Prior to the creation of this machine learning model, Pegasystems employees relied on manually assigning bug reports to the relevant engineering teams so that bugs could be investigated and resolved.
-This manual process resulted in a significant number of wasted man-hours at Pegasystems, an accumulation of unresolved bugs, and an inefficient system for addressing problems in the technology stack.
-The model we built will help to speed up the process of bug-report review and improve Pegasystems technology overall.
-It is estimated that this model will result in a multimillion dollar savings for Pegasystems Inc.
+This machine learning model will help to free up human work-hours for other tasks at Pegasystems, to prevent the accumulation of unresolved bugs (by assigning bugs immediately after they are recieved), and to address potential issues in Pega's technology stack more quickly and effectively.

 Because assigning a bug report to the incorrect engineering team would result in additional work and inconvenience for Pegasystems engineers, we constructed a system for confidence bounding that allows the model to notify its users about how confident it is in making a classification.
 Using this system for confidence bounding, we allow our model to assign bugs directly to the relevant engineering team when it is confident in making a prediction, and pass bugs for which it is unsure of the correct classification to a queue for human review.
 This confidence bounding system allows for an ideal balance between machine-driven automation and human intuition.